Internet security standards

 Once agreed, the standards are documented in a memorandum called Request for Comments (RFC) and further disseminated among the internet technical community.
 In principle, adoption is voluntary and non-binding unless included in government regulation.

-Who are applying these standards?
+Who is applying these standards?

 Ideally, service providers like access, hosting and email providers, security providers and domain name registrars should take care of implementing internet standards as part of their offerings and setting them up correctly.